alifiroozi80/CKA/CKA/README.md

 <div id="networking-kube-system-Namespaces">

-Now that we know what Namespaces are and How they are used, Its time to jump into these question:
+Now that we know what Namespaces are and How they are used, It's time to jump into these question:

 1) What Namespaces do we have in our cluster?
-2) What Pods are rtunning in those Namespaces?
+2) What Pods are running in those Namespaces?

 ---